-Brandy Enlists Chance The Rapper For Empowering Anthem “Baby Mama”, Says She Working On An Album!
+Brandy Enlists Chance The Rapper For Empowering Anthem “Baby Mama”, Says She’s Working On An Album!

 Brandy Teases New Album And Single "Baby Mama"

-Brandy Enlists Chance The Rapper For Empowering Anthem “Baby Mama”, Says She Working On An Album!
+Brandy Enlists Chance The Rapper For Empowering Anthem “Baby Mama”, Says She’s Working On An Album!

-Brandy just dropped the single and lyric video for her latest jam called “Baby Mama”.
+Brandy just dropped the single and lyric video for her latest jam called “Baby Mama.”
 The song, which features Chance the Rapper, is her first record release since 2019’s “Freedom Rings.”

 The 41-year-old singer said in a recent interview with SiriusXM’s Laura Coates that she has been spending a lot of time working on her seventh studio album, which would mark her first full-length drop since 2012’s Two Eleven.